embaldridge/scale-synthesis/README.md

 # scale-synthesis
 Exploring the space and time scales of organisms.

+Different ecological mechanisms operate at different scales, and thus the scale at which a study is conducted is central to understanding those mechanisms.
+While ecology has addressed the problems of spatial scale for some time now, it has been only recently that the data have become available to address the problem of temporal scale, although space-for-time substitutions are fairly common.
+Because temporal scale ecology is still in its infancy, the problem of synthesizing the relationship between space and scale has not yet been thoroughly addressed, but is central to understanding over which scales space-for-time substitutions are effective, and the relative importance of space and time in identifying pattern generating ecological mechanisms.

 The important window of space and time at which an organism operates is taxa-specific.

 We know that scale is important in understanding the processes operating in ecological systems.